pikesley/HbA1c/README.md

     heroku addons:open mongolab

-There should see your new database; create a user and password on it.
+There you should see your new database; create a user and password on it.
 Then bring those creds back to your shell:

     ➔ MONGOLAB_USER=hba1c
     ➔ MONGOLAB_PASS=i_r_secure_password